 Bottom Line Highly sensitive and adjustable infrared sensor.
 With a sensor that can operate as far as 30m, it can serve well for surveillance.

 Pros Quality videos and pictures in the daytime and at night.
 Batteries last long.
 Set up is straightforward.

 Cons Nighttime video recording has a limit of 15 seconds.
 Fairly expensive.

-Spypoint Force 20 View product
+Spypoint Force 20 View product on amazon

 Bottom Line Decent, room for versatility and user control.
 Spypoint Force 20 is made to give a lot of free hand to the user and also comes with freebies.
 It's also pricy.

 Pros Options to adjust the sensitivity and glow intensity.
 You can choose the video length you desire.
 Multiple shot mode.